We read in Scripture about God’s love:

 In a way, death, and even the time approaching our death, is a great “leveler.”
 Power, prestige, rewards, even financial success recedes into the background.
 What matters is Faith, Family, and Friends.
 Hopefully, those are our priorities even now.

 Gilbert and Sullivan wrote a wonderful play called The Mikado.
-In it, they sing derisively about “the idiot who praises, in enthusiastic tones, all centuries but this one and all countries but his own.”
+In it, they sing derisively about “the idiot who praises, in enthusiastic tones, all centuries but this, and every country but his own.”
 Not a bad point.
 God knows what He’s doing, and He has us living in this time and in this place.
 There are no accidents with God.
-Hopefully that helps us bring all that we are to the people and places in our life.
+Hopefully that helps us bring all that we are to the people and places in our lives.

 Our youth need the elderly.
 They need your virtues, your values, your long-range viewpoint.
 Don’t withdraw from them—you have a precious gift to give them.